 - Chimney Flashing: If your home has a brick chimney, then the space where the brick meets the rest of your roof is a prime location for water and weather damage.
 Applying flashing in this area is a must to keep the rest of your home dry.

-- Other Areas that need Flashing: Roof flashing should be applied to many more places than those listed above—most notably, perhaps, is the valleys of your roof.
+- Other Areas that Need Flashing: Roof flashing should be applied to many more places than those listed above—most notably, perhaps, in the valleys of your roof.
 A comprehensive checkout of your roof by a trustworthy roofing service will help you better understand which parts of your home are susceptible to damage from the weather and should receive special treatment.

 Signs The Flashing On Your Roof Should Be Repaired